 * denotes the credential category such as

-*.crt: Private Station certificate;
+*.crt: The Private Station certificate

-*.key: Private Station key.
+*.key: The Private Station key

-*.key SHALL be missing or empty.
+*.key) shall be missing or empty.

 TLS Server Authentication¶

-*.key files SHALL be missing or empty.
+*.key files shall be absent or empty.

 TLS Server and Client Authentication¶